-I’m embarrassed because I intended to write this over a year ago, but it was very important to me that I properly convey the gratitude, respect and admiration of someone that my wife and I had on our team during the birth of our daughter.
+I’m embarrassed because I intended to write this over a year ago (this post was created on 2013-09-03), but it was very important to me that I properly convey the gratitude, respect and admiration of someone that my wife and I had on our team during the birth of our daughter.

 doula: n. a woman who is trained to assist another woman during childbirth, and who may provide support to the family after the baby is born.

 When my wife was pregnant with our daughter, we came to the decision to have a doula with us during delivery.
 I wasn’t really excited about it at first, but I very quickly saw numerous benefits to working with one.
 In particular, our doula: Jun-Nicole Matsushita and her practice: Bamboo Birth Services.
 I wanted to write about why we made that decision, and to give a very strong endorsement of Jun-Nicole and the service she provides.